Menad Benchellali

-Benchellali is alleged to have been an al Qaeda chemical weapons specialist.
+Benchellali was arrested as part of an investigation into efforts by French Islamists to send volunteers to fight Russian forces as part of the Second Chechen War.
+In January 2004, a number of Benchellali's associates were arrested by French police, who claimed to have thwarted chemical or biological weapons attacks.

-According to the Washington Post, Benchellali was known as "the chemist.
+Benchellali himself is reported to have been a chemical weapons specialist, and was known to his associates as The Chemist.
 French investigators assert that, when Benchellali returned to France, from Afghanistan, he built a home lab in his bedroom, where he manufactured ricin.